bckuwar/Getting-and-Cleaning-Data/CodeBook.md

-#Codebook for Tidy Data Set Created for Course Project
+#Codebook for Tidy Data Set Created for the Course Project

 # Introduction:
 This codebook describes data file “tidyData.txt” that was generated from data obtained from UCI Machine Learning Repository.
 Here are the links to the source: